Center on Budget and Policy Priorities: Political stance

 The Center describes itself as "a nonpartisan research and policy institute" with a focus on reducing poverty and inequality.
 Others have described it as nonpartisan, progressive, liberal, and left-leaning.

 Board of directors

+The organization's board of directors includes Henry J. Aaron, senior fellow, Brookings Institution; Mayra Alvarez, president, The Children's Partnership; Kenneth S. Apfel, emeritus professor at the University of Maryland; Henry A. Coleman, emeritus professor at Rutgers University; Lynn McNair, president of the Windward Fund; Robert Reischauer, president emeritus at the Urban Institute; Kim Wallace, senior managing director of 22V Research; David de Ferranti, director of International Initiative for Impact Evaluation; Maria Cancian, dean of the McCourt School of Public Policy at Georgetown University; James Jimenez, adjunct faculty at the University of New Mexico; Lili Lynton, operating partner at The Dinex Group; Ai-jen Poo, president of the National Domestic Workers Alliance; and Samantha Tweedy, CEO of the Black Economic Alliance.

 Funding

 The Center is supported by a number of foundations, including the Annie E. Casey Foundation, the John D. and Catherine T. MacArthur Foundation, and the Ford Foundation, as well as individual donors.
 The Atlantic Philanthropies is a major donor to CBPP, as is George Soros.
 CBPP has received funding through the Democracy Alliance.
 In fiscal year 2012, it accepted $1,533,236 in government grants.